What is Foot Pain?

 • Sprains and Stress Fractures

-During pregnancy, many women have foot problems like flat feet and swollen feet because they gain weight and their knees and ankles feel more pressure.
+During pregnancy, many women have foot problems like flat feet and swollen feet because they gain weight, and their knees and ankles feel more pressure.
 This can make their heels, arches, and the balls of their feet hurt.
-But pregnant women can make their feet feel better by wearing comfy shoes and taking care of their feet.
+However, pregnant women can make their feet feel better by wearing comfy shoes and taking care of them.
 To reduce swelling, they can raise their feet, stretch their legs often, wear wide shoes, and not cross their legs when sitting.
 Following these tips can help pregnant women keep their feet healthy and happy during pregnancy.

 • Plantar Fasciitis: Tenderness at the plantar fascia insertion point.